 Reserve some of the chocolate chunks and place on top of the cookies before you bake them – it gives a really professional looking finish.

-Don’t overtake the cookies – they will still feel quite soft in the middle when baking time is done, but that’s exactly how you want them.
+Don’t over bake the cookies – they will still feel quite soft in the middle when baking time is done, but that’s exactly how you want them.
 They’ll firm up as they cool, but will still have a slightly fudgy centre.

-I prefer to use chocolate chunks for cookies – I think the slightly irregular shapes make for a more interesting cookie.
+I prefer using chocolate chunks for cookies – I think the slightly irregular shapes make for a more interesting cookie.
 You can of course use chocolate chips instead.
 My favourite brand is Callebaut.
+You could also use a chopped bar of white chocolate.

-These red velvet cookies will keep well in an airtight container for up to three days.
+These cookies will keep well in an airtight container for up to three days.

 freezing instructions